September Spotlight: Ethiopia Biftu Gudina

 But in the past decade the coffee farmers have been pulling themselves up by their bootstraps, working the land, putting training into practice, helping each other out, forming cooperatives, and it’s inspiring to see it.
 With 100 members at its outset, Biftu Gudina has swelled to a collective of over 300—and over thirty percent are women.
 They’re in growth mode, and having watched them persevere and succeed, we’ve formed a bit of a soft spot.
 We’re cheering for them.

 This is not a new story, but it is a favorite story here at Peet’s, the work that’s been done in coffee regions around the world for the last two decades, primarily by our partner TechnoServe.
 Put simply: teaching co-ops how to produce extraordinary coffees that elevate the farmers’ standard of living.
-There's something heartwarming about the Biftu Gudina co-op.
+There's something heartwarming about Ehtiopia's Biftu Gudina co-op.
 We’ve seen the transformation from a decent coffee to a truly extraordinary coffee.
 The farmers added care in processing to their crops and now they're getting premium prices for it, as they should for the way that it tastes and for what it is.
 This quality deserves it and these people deserve it.
-And the people who are buying it—you— should be proud.
-You’re not only drinking a great coffee, but you’re helping these farmers grow exceptional coffee while growing their quality of life.
+And the people who get to enjoy it should be proud.
+You’re not only drinking a great coffee, you’re helping these farmers grow exceptional coffee while growing their quality of life.

 Gorgeous and uniquely vibrant, Ethiopia Biftu Gudina is redolent with heady aromatics of bergamot blossom.
 Bracing citrus zest meets powerful sweetness in the cup.

 “A dimensional aromatic—the whole fruit in a single bean.”

 Ethiopia, and the Jimma region in particular, is likely the original source of all coffee.
 So when we roast beans from this area, we approach them with a sense of reverence.
 We want to respect the coffee, and all that it has given us.